triSYCL/sycl/sycl/doc/Tests.md

 ## Test Specific Defines

-Currently the addition of a *XILINX* define is used in some test cases to state that the appropriate Xilinx selector should be used over an Intel selector.
+Currently the addition of a `XILINX` define is used in some test cases to state that the appropriate Xilinx selector should be used over an Intel selector.
 It also specifies that certain Xilinx specific things should be used in the test like vendor extensions.
-A good example of this is the *edge_detection.cpp* test in sdaccel_ports.
+A good example of this is the `edge_detection.cpp` test in sdaccel_ports.

-The define can be specified via the command line using *-DXILINX* or directly in the file using *#define XILINX*.
+The define can be specified via the command line using `-DXILINX` or directly in the file using `#define XILINX`.

 ## Notes

 A common problem you may run into is that a test will compile fine but when you execute it the runtime will complain when it tries to launch a kernel.
-This is sometimes an indication that the incorrect selector is in use and the SYCL runtime is feeding the device runtime an incompatible binary. e.g. using XOCCDeviceSelector with an Intel (SPIRV) compiled executable will cause the program_manager to emit a runtime error.
+This is sometimes an indication that the incorrect selector is in use and the SYCL runtime is feeding the devices runtime an incompatible binary, e.g. using XOCCDeviceSelector with an Intel (SPIRV) compiled executable will cause the program_manager to emit a runtime error.
 So be careful and use the correct selector!